openssl/openssl/test/README.ssltest.md

   - Ignore - do not check for a session ticket (default)
   - Yes - a session ticket is expected
   - No - a session ticket is not expected
   - Broken - a special test case where the session ticket callback does not initialize crypto

+* HandshakeMode - which handshake flavour to test:
+  - Simple - plain handshake (default)
+  - Resume - test resumption
+  - (Renegotiate - test renegotiation, not yet implemented)

+* ResumptionExpected - whether or not resumption is expected (Resume mode only)
+  - Yes - resumed handshake
+  - No - full handshake (default)

+When HandshakeMode is Resume or Renegotiate, the original handshake is expected to succeed.
+All configured test expectations are verified against the second handshake.

 * ServerNPNProtocols, Server2NPNProtocols, ClientNPNProtocols, ExpectedNPNProtocol,
   ServerALPNProtocols, Server2ALPNProtocols, ClientALPNProtocols, ExpectedALPNProtocol -